House & Garden: World Premiere Reviews

 "There must be a false bottom to Alan Ayckbourn's bag of theatrical tricks.
 With more than 50 plays to his name, he has conjured up one of his most outrageous bits of stagecraft to date: two interconnected plays, performed simultaneously in the Stephen Joseph Theatre, by the same cast.

-House plays in one auditorium, Garden is on in the other, and when anyone leaves one stage, you can take it on trust that they're hot-footing it to the next.
+Confused?
+While House plays in one auditorium, Garden is on in the other, and when anyone leaves one stage, you can take it on trust that they're hot-footing it to the next.
 Or rather, you have no choice but to take it on trust until you see the second instalment, which leaves you feeling deliciously short-changed.

-Garden first.
+If you happen to be in Scarborough, see both.
+I suggest you see Garden first.
 Though for the most part the two are successfully interwoven, more of the plot is seeded in Garden, whereas if you start indoors the abrupt appearance of several seemingly extraneous characters will leave you in the dark.

+A bit more tinkering with the twin plots would put that right.
+But both plays splendidly display Ayckbourn's unerring knack for naturalistic comic dialogue and his knowing tilt at the Schadenfreude of farce.
 House is set in country grandee Teddy Platt's sitting-room, Garden on his lawn.
 A village fête is under way outside; in the house, Teddy is preparing to receive an emissary from the PM, who goes by the unsanitary name of Gavin Ryng-Mayne.
 But both plays are really about troubled relationships.
 Take a deep breath: Teddy is married to long-suffering Trish, but sleeping with drama queen Joanna, wife of Morris-dancing doctor Giles.
 Their sappy son is head-over-heels for the Platts' little madam of a daughter, who has the hots for the sleazy Gavin.

 Meanwhile, a French film starlet, Lucille Cadeau, turns up to open the fête and gets stuck in with Teddy.